RicardoMorim/RicardoMorim/README.md

-- 👋 Hi, I’m Ricardo Morim, I'm 17 years old and I'm from Portugal;
+- 👋 Hi, I’m Ricardo Morim, I'm 18 years old and I'm from Portugal;
 - 👀 I’m interested in learning how to program, and hopefully get into a big tech company;
-- 🌱 Just ended CS50X, the free lessons from frontend simplified course, the Front-End Web Development with React (https://www.coursera.org/learn/front-end-react);
+- 🌱 Just ended CS50X, the free lessons from frontend simplified course, the Front-End Web Development with React (https://www.coursera.org/learn/front-end-react), A New React + Firebase Course (https://www.udemy.com/course/new-react-firebase-real-time-serverless-apps);
-- ✨ Now doing A New React + Firebase Course (https://www.udemy.com/course/new-react-firebase-real-time-serverless-apps);
+- ✨ Now doing CS50AI;
 - 📫 To reach me you can use my E-mail ricardomorim05@gmail.com, or my linked.in https://www.linkedin.com/in/ricardo-morim-208368251/.